WYTM-FM

 WYTM-FM (105.5 WYTM Country) is a radio station broadcasting a country music format.
-Licensed to Fayetteville, Tennessee, United States, the station is owned by Elk River Media, LLC.
-WYTM has been on the air since 1970 and is Lincoln County's only full power FM service.
-Local hosts include "Bryan and Tracie Morning Show”, from 6-10am and “Saturday Mornings with Ron.”
+Licensed to Fayetteville, Tennessee, United States, the station is owned by John Malone, through licensee Elk River Media LLC.
+WYTM-FM has been on the air since 1970 and is Lincoln County's only full power FM service.
+Local shows include Bryan & Tracie Mornings from 6-10am and middays with Jennifer Herron.